 Ruins of St Peter's Church

 The Grade II listed remains of St Peters Church and remnants of a walled graveyard can be found in Stanton Low Park, near Great Linford Manor Park.
-With parts dating back to the 12th century, St Peters Church was built to serve the parishioners of Stantonbury Village and was still use up to end of the nineteenth century/early twentieth century.
+With parts dating back to the 12th century, St Peters Church was built to serve the parishioners of Stantonbury Village and was still in service until the end of the 19th/early 20th century.
 The chancel arch dates from around 1150, a third arch was added for strengthening around the 14th century, this removed to St James Church in New Bradwell after the roof of St Peters collapsed in 1956.
 The almost complete limestone east wall of the chancel with 14th century arch is mainly what can be seen at the site today.
 Since its birth, the church has seen many alterations during its history and because of this it can be hard to date all its events.

 Milton Keynes Council worked to stabilise and converse the ruins so that it could be appreciated by the future generations to come.
 Eventually, the custodianship of St Peters Church transferred from Milton Keynes Council to The Parks Trust in 2016.

 St Peter's Church captured in 1927

 A report published in 1927 (when the building was still intact and in use) suggests that the chancel was probably an early church that had a new nave added to it during the first half of the 12th century.
 Some of the earliest congregations would therefore have gathered in the times of Henry 2nd and Richard the Lionheart, if not, even earlier.

 The south wall of the chancel, which was unusually thick, is thought to be the oldest part of the building.
 It was pierced by two openings; both appear to have opened into a south chapel that dates from the 12th century.